kayabaNerve/serai/docs/Economics.md

 ### Swap to Staked SRI

-At the median price, any external actor may swap XYZ to SRI outside of the pools.
-This SRI would be freshly minted and immediately staked to a validator within a set for an external network.
-The XYZ received would be used to form protocol-owned liquidity, making all existing LPs have more XYZ and less SRI.
+At the median price, any external actor may mint staked SRI directly by giving the protocol XYZ.
+This freshly minted SRI would immediately staked to a validator within a set for an external network.
+The XYZ received would be used to form protocol-owned liquidity, (define protocol owned liquidity first?) making all existing LPs have more XYZ and less SRI.
+(XYZ doesn't go to LPs so why it is hinted that it is?)

 ### Emissions